In addition to the annual exclusion amounts, you also can give the following without triggering the gift tax:

-- Gifts of educational expenses are unlimited as long as you make a direct payment to the educational institution for tuition only.
-Books, supplies, and living expenses do not qualify.
+- Gifts of educational expenses.
+Unlimited as long as you make a direct payment to the educational institution for tuition only.
+Books, supplies and living expenses do not qualify.

-- You also do not need to include amounts that were used to pay for medical costs as long as they were paid directly to the medical facility.
+- Gifts of medical expenses.
+Unlimited as long as they are paid directly to the medical facility.

-You must subtract the unified credit from any gift tax that you owe.
+You must subtract the unified credit from any gift tax you owe.
 Gift taxes don't kick in until after you have given away $1 million over your lifetime.
-This exclusion applies for tax years through 2009.
-Any unified credit you use against your gift tax in one year reduces the amount of credit that you can use against your gift tax in a later year.
+This exclusion applies for tax years through 2009, with the estate tax scheduled to be repealed in 2010 for that year only.
+Any unified credit you use against your gift tax in one year reduces the amount of credit you can use against your gift tax in a later year.

 The total amount used during life against your gift tax reduces the credit available to use against your estate tax.